eknkc/reap/Readme.md

 # reap

-  Monitor and unlink old files.
+  Monitor and unlink old files from the specified directories.

 ## Installation